Skip to main content

 Build and run the project

-The init script will prompt the user to specify some configuration options and then create the /config.json and /docker_compose_dir/.env files.
+The init script creates the /config.json and /docker_compose_dir/.env files.
 Both files are ignored by Git and should not be committed.
 These files are used by the Docker containers.

 The script will also set the VOLUMES_BASE variable, which is used by the docker-compose.yaml file as the base path for creating Docker volumes.
 By default, /docker_compose_dir/volumes/ is used as the base path.